 Ready to track down some alternatives to traditional grocery stores?
 Let’s get started!

-Where To Buy Package-Free Groceries
+Where To Buy Zero Waste Groceries

-My absolute favorite place to shop for groceries is the farmers market.
-It makes me feel like a crunchy, eco Audrey Hepburn and I like that.
+My absolute favorite place to shop for groceries is the farmer’s market.
+It makes me feel like a crunchy, eco-Audrey Hepburn and I like that.
 Our Cheyenne Farmers Market may not be huge by any means, but I’ve found that it has all the produce I ever need in a given week.

 Plus, the selection is always seasonal, which is something I’ve been a big fan of lately!

-Find a farmers market in your area:
+Find a farmer’s market in your area:

-Bulk Bin Locations:
+Bulk Bin Stores

 Find a bulk bin location in your area:

-If you are fortunate enough to live in a larger city, I would seek out a local butcher or specialty cheese shop who can meet your needs.
-Or, if you really want to be eco-friendly, pass on meat all-together.
-It’s honestly one of the most sustainable actions you can take.
+If you are fortunate enough to live in a larger city, I would seek out a local butcher or specialty cheese shop that can meet your needs.
+Or, if you really want to be eco-friendly, skip meat entirely.
+I’ve recently transitioned to a plant-based diet for this very reason.
+More on that later!

-What to Do if You Don’t Have Access to Bulk Options
+What to Do if You Don’t Have Access to Bulk Options?

 If you live in a more remote location or just don’t have access to bulk, here are some other actions you can take you reduce your food packaging waste:

 Can’t find products like peanut butter, pesto, or chicken broth package-free?
 Try making it at home.

 More and more milk producers are offering bottle return programs for reuse.
 Keep an eye out!

 Just about anything that comes in a paper bag or box (think flour sacks or pasta boxes) can be composted with your food scraps.

 Can’t avoid packaging?
 Pick the product packaged in glass over plastic, then recycle it or – better yet – reuse the container!

 Stuck with plastic?
 Make sure it’s a recyclable kind.
 Here’s a quick guide to the number symbols and what they really mean.
 Still, avoid it if you can.

-- Buy in larger amounts.
 This is a last resort.
 If you can’t satisfy your Zero Waste criteria, try to buy the product in a large pack so at the very least you get a discount and reduce the packaging you throw away.
 Freeze extra or pack in airtight containers if you worry about spoiling.

 Now go be an eco Audrey Hepburn!